-Delta 8 vs Delta 9 Potency
+Delta 8 Potency vs Delta 9

+Delta 8 vs delta 9 potency differs significantly between the two cannabinoids.
 According to a scientific study from the 1970s, Delta 8 has about two-thirds the potency of Delta 9.
 This study looked at oral and intravenous dosage, but potency might vary with different administration forms, like vaping.